 Beyond official training, there are a number of other ways to get the skills required.
 Everyone is focused on moving up the ladder, when in truth, one of the best ways to grow is to move sideways, or even sometimes a slightly backwards step.
 Imagine you want to be an entrepreneur, but you have only ever worked as an accountant.
 Its highly likely you have no idea how to sell or market a business.
 So, taking a sideways move internally, or an even slightly more junior role in the sales or marketing team for a year, would move you along significantly in your desire to start a successful business.
 There are also numerous external training courses and industry bodies that will be able to help get you to where you want to go.

 Don’t let anyone hold you back

 Finally, you have to be single minded in your pursuit of your goal.
-Its 99% certain that you are not going to be able to achieve your desired career aims in your current firm.
+Its 99% certain that you are not going to be able to achieve your desired career aims in your current company.
 At some point you will reach a point where you can only go to the next level if someone leaves.
 If that person has been in the company for 10+ years, which is often the case when you get towards the upper echelons, what is the likelihood they are going anywhere?
 You can stand around and wait, in the hope they leave, or you can go get the opportunity elsewhere.